Fakhroleslam/CyclicChromatography/README.md

 •  Discrete-Event System model: The discrete-event behavior of the process was modeled using a Stateflow® Chart in MATLAB/Simulink®.

-Open-source examples of the developed simulator can be found in this repository, and in Supplementary Materials attached to the paper.
+Open-source examples of the developed simulator can be found in this repository and in Supplementary Materials attached to the paper.